dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 ## Chris Courses "Comprehensive" post on materials in threejs \( chriscourses.com \)

 When I do a Google search for "threejs materials" I am showing up but I am getting out ranked by [this post](https://chriscourses.com/blog/a-comprehensive-guide-to-materials-in-threejs).
 It is not that bad of a post when it comes to a beginners introduction to the subject, but what floors me is that the author has titled it "A Comprehensive Guide to Materials in Three.js".
-The content piece does not even mention all of the mesh materials to work with, let alone the options for lines and points, features of the base material class, use of arrays of materials, so forth and so on.
-Oh and there is no talk at all about textures, uv mapping, and the various options that make use of textures, or much of any other base material class options, or options for specific materials.
+The content piece does not even mention all of the mesh materials to work with, let alone the options for lines and points, features of the base material class, use of arrays of materials.
+There is no talk at all about textures, uv mapping, and the various options of materials that make use of textures, or much of any other base material class options, or options for specific materials.
 No mention at all of the Shader Material, Raw Shader Material, and with that the shader lib as well as raw GLSL code, you get the idea.
 The post is in no way at all even remotely comprehensive, but there is more.

 This bit of text also sticks out for me: